waldur/waldur-homeport/docs/lists.md

 Pagination directive calling looks like:
 <pagination pages-href="#/resources/" pages-list="ResourceList" pages-service="ResourceList.service"/>

+It has the following parameters:

-pages-list - list controller
+ 1. pages-list - list controller

-pages-service - list model
+ 2. pages-service - list model

-pages-href is not required, current url by default
+ 3. pages-href is not required, current url by default

 page-size directive calling looks like:
 <pagesize pages-href="#/resources/" pages-list="ResourceList" pages-service="ResourceList.service"/>

+It has the following parameters:

-pages-list - list controller
+ 1. pages-list - list controller

-pages-service - list model
+ 2. pages-service - list model

-pages-href is not required, current url by default
+ 3. pages-href is not required, current url by default